Aldo Starker Leopold Wild Trout Award

 The original concept for these symposia was spawned in 1973 in Denver by Frank Richardson, Van Van Gytenbeek, and John Peters then with the Bureau of Reclamation.
 Frank worked directly with Assistant Secretary of the Interior Nathaniel P. Reed in approving, funding, and managing these symposia.
 YNP Superintendent Jack Anderson joined these four on the Organizing Committee at Wild Trout-I at Mammoth Hot Springs Hotel, Yellowstone National Park.

-Frank left Atlanta to retire in to Bozeman, Montana he continued his efforts assisting the symposium organizing committee and taking a strong role on the Awards Committee.
+Frank left Atlanta to retire to Bozeman, Montana.
+He continued his efforts assisting the symposium organizing committee and taking a strong role on the Awards Committee.
 Frank and his wife Dottie now spend half the year in Bozeman and then migrate to Naples, Florida for the winter, where he enjoys fishing with Wild Trout Medal recipients Gardner Grant and Nathaniel P. Reed.

 1989 Nonprofessional: Otto Teller

-By the 1970's, Teller was a full fledged conservationist, bringing the Farallones Institute onto the farm to direct farming operations.
+By the 1970s, Teller was a full fledged conservationist, bringing the Farallones Institute onto the farm to direct farming operations.
 He played a pivotal role in the founding of Trout Unlimited and as its 1971 President.
 In his desire to preserve and restore cold-water fisheries, organizations such as The Wilderness Society, The Federation of Fly Fishers, the Montana Land Alliance, and many others benefited from his assistance and leadership.
-He served on the board of Ducks Unlimited, and contributing to conservation efforts around the country, both large and small.
+He served on the board of Ducks Unlimited and contributed to conservation efforts around the country, both large and small.
 Otto was a founder of the American League of Anglers and a prime advocate in California's battle to establish wild rivers.
 He helped found the Sonoma Land Trust, and donated a conservation easement on his Oak Hill Farm to the trust.
-When ÒMoseÓ passed away in 1998, the entire fisheries community mourned and his wife Anne took over 700 acre ranch in Glen Ellen, California, where she still resides.
+When "Mose" passed away in 1998, the entire fisheries community mourned and his wife Anne took over the 700-acre ranch in Glen Ellen, California, where she still resides.

 1984 Professional: Robert J. Behnke

-Robert J. (Bob) Behnke is Professor Emeritus, Department of Fish, Wildlife, and Conservation Biology.
-Colorado State University, Fort Collins, CO.
-He received a B.A., Zoology, 1957, University of Connecticut, a M.A., Zoology, 1960, University of California , and a Ph.D., Zoology, 1964, University of California .
-He taught courses advanced Ichthyology, Conservation Biology, conducted Fishery Seminars, and is a recognized consultant in this field.
+Robert J. (Bob) Behnke was Professor Emeritus, Department of Fish, Wildlife, and Conservation Biology, Colorado State University, Fort Collins, Colorado.
+He received a B.A., Zoology, 1957, University of Connecticut, a M.A., Zoology, 1960, University of California, and a Ph.D., Zoology, 1964, University of California.
+He taught courses Advanced Ichthyology, Conservation Biology, conducted Fishery Seminars, and was a recognized consultant in this field.
 Dr. Behnke has written a significant number of papers including a wild trout column in Trout Magazine and in other periodicals to emphasize cold water fisheries conservation and environmental issues.
-His most important books are: Native Trout of Western North America, American Fisheries Society, 1992; Trout and Salmon of North America, Free Press, 2002; and About Trout.
-Lyons Press, 2007.
+His most important books are: Native Trout of Western North America, American Fisheries Society, 1992; Trout and Salmon of North America, Free Press, 2002; and About Trout, Lyons Press, 2007.

 Bob was Discussion Leader of the Research Panel at the second Wild Trout Symposium in 1979 and told us that he was optimistic that this symposium will be a significant step towards a more realistic assessment on the potential of wild trout and for the implementation of some of the things we have discussed.
 He also emphasized the need for the use of genetic resources, special regulations, and to take advantage of the opportunities for better land use management to protect and restore our aquatic resources.
 He also pointed to the need for professional biologists to seek ways to cultivate the trust of angler groups and finally that there were opportunities to use techniques such as the FFF Whitlock-Vibert Box to establish new species in barren waters.